SASC Testing - Frequently Asked Questions for Faculty

 with a unique barcode.
 Exams are logged into our database, and logged out when instructors

-sign confidentiality clauses to protect the identities of our students and the course
+sign confidentiality agreements to protect the identities of our students and the

 Yes, students may remain in the SASC Testing Center during our hours of operation.

 If students are required to stay until a certain time, please let us know and we will

 note this on the exam so that our proctors can enforce this.